Urban forestry: Canada

 With over 75% of Canadians in urban areas, urban forests play an important role in the daily lives of Canadian citizens.
 Urban forests provide numerous environmental and health benefits to the people of Canada.
 Over time, the use of urban forestry in Canada has changed.
-In the 1960s, Dr. Erik Jorgensen of the University of Toronto, coined the oxymoronic term “urban forestry” while assisting a master's student with his curriculum.
+In the 1960s, Erik Jorgensen of the University of Toronto, coined the oxymoronic term "urban forestry" while assisting a master's student with his curriculum.
 However, after this milestone in the urban forestry community, urban forestry faded to the background with few accounts of urban forestry being practiced.

 As urban forestry started gaining recognition globally and the importance of urban forestry was realized, Canada began creating Urban Forest Management Plans (UFMPs).
 These plans focus on maintenance, improving canopy cover, enhancing tree species diversity, and educational programs, without focus on economic or environmental services urban forests provide.
 Today, Canada is conducting studies to address the gaps within their urban forestry programs.
 Because urban forestry is practiced under different departments, labels, and disciplines, the true extent of urban forestry in Canada is unknown.

 University of Toronto

 The University of Toronto during the 1960s was home to some of the most significant forest pathology developments of the decade.
-Two professors at the university (Dr. Jorgensen, and media professor Marshall McLuhan), were given the catalyst to pioneer the discipline of “urban forestry” when the crisis of Dutch Elm Disease threatened 90% elm mono-culture at the university.
+Two professors at the university (Jorgensen, and media professor Marshall McLuhan), were given the catalyst to pioneer the discipline of "urban forestry" when the crisis of Dutch Elm Disease threatened 90% elm mono-culture at the university.
 What made this new discipline different from prior urban tree management strategies was the sense of scale.
 Prior to the 1960s urban trees were managed on a tree-by-tree basis.
 The Dutch Elm Disease finally convinced forest pathologists at the school to consider the urban forest on a systems level, where small changes can create forest-wide effects if not properly managed.

-In 1962 this thinking gave Jorgensen a convincing enough argument to secure funding for the world's first “Shade Tree Research Laboratory” in an old dairy plant that the university owned.
-By 1965 the University of Toronto had its first official urban forestry course, called “the Study of Urban Forestry”, taught by Dr. Jorgensen.
-Only one year later department head, Dean Sisam, applied the term to the previously known courses of “arboriculture and parks management”, three years following that the university began creating diplomas for urban forestry; producing seven graduates by 1982.
+In 1962 this thinking gave Jorgensen a convincing enough argument to secure funding for the world's first "Shade Tree Research Laboratory" in an old dairy plant that the university owned.
+By 1965 the University of Toronto had its first official urban forestry course, called "the Study of Urban Forestry", taught by Jorgensen.
+Only one year later department head, Dean Sisam, applied the term to the previously known courses of "arboriculture and parks management", three years following that the university began creating diplomas for urban forestry; producing seven graduates by 1982.
 The University of Toronto's program has continued and has grown significantly into current times, inspiring many other institutions to offer a similar diploma as the discipline diffused across the globe.